AntiSC2/TidyEngine/README.md

 Here is all the dependencies you need for building the engine:

 - CMake, used for building the project
+- assimp, used for 3D mesh loading
 - GLFW, used for handling windows and the input
 - glad, used for OpenGL rendering. (glad is already included in this repository)
 - glm, used for vectors and matrixes
-- FreeImage, used for bitmap loading
+- stb_image.h, used for bitmap loading
 - OpenAL, used for audio
 - libogg & libvorbis, used for loading sound samples
 - LuaJIT, used for Lua scripting